 “Even with 100% of children vaccinated, this [primary vaccine failure] phenomenon means that almost 1 in 10 children will never be protected.

-Other to consider is the phenomenon of "primary vaccine failure", which refers to the subset of children in which a given vaccine never produces a sufficient antibody response.
-Vaccine advocates claim that this number is only around 5%, but data suggest that the number may be higher.
-Even with 100% children vaccinated, it means that almost 1 in 10 children will never be protected.
+Other to consider is the phenomenon of "primary vaccine failure", which refers to the subgroup of children in which a given vaccine never produces a sufficient antibody response.
+Proponents of the vaccine say this number is only around 5%, but the data suggests the number may be higher.
+Even with 100% vaccinated children, this means that nearly 1 in 10 children will never be protected.

 As already mentioned, the vaccines destroyed the natural immunity of the flock for life, generated by the immune response to wild measles.

-This has led to a change in the demographic profile of people who have measles, away from the age of 4 to 12 years (pre-vaccine) - in which the disease is milder - towards infants and adults (post-vaccine) populations in the which measles causes the most complications (pages 500-504 and 579-581).
+This has led to a shift in the demographic profile of people who have measles, away from ages 4 to 12 (pre-vaccine) - where the disease is milder - towards newborn and adult (post-vaccine) populations in which measles causes the most complications (pages 500-504 and 579-581).

 Falsehood n.
 5: MMR and MMRV vaccines will protect against all measles strains

-Evidence is emerging that the measles virus is changing due to the intense push for the vaccine.
-An article from Journal of Virology of the 2017 warns of this disturbing signal, a discovery of what they call the subgenotype D4.2 .
+Evidence is emerging that the measles virus is mutating due to the intense vaccine push.
+An article from the Journal of Virology of the 2017 warns of this disturbing signal, a discovery of what they call the subgenotype D4.2 .
 So far, researchers have isolated this "mutant" in France and Britain.
-Additionally, the mutant strain was not effectively neutralized when tested against sera from approximately 70 individuals vaccinated in North America.
-Experts call these strains "escaped from mutants" and warn that, with an unprotected adult population (whose titles cannot be enhanced, as previously mentioned), we face the possibility of unprecedented epidemics.
+Furthermore, the mutant strain was not effectively neutralized when tested against sera from approximately 70 vaccinated individuals in North America.
+Experts call these strains "escaped mutants" and warn that, with an unsecured adult population (whose titers cannot be upgraded, as previously mentioned), we face the possibility of unprecedented epidemics.

-The concern is that, in conditions of high vaccination coverage, the measles virus is finding a way to survive.
-In the pre-vaccine era, childhood exposure to wild measles conferred protection to the whole population by maintaining solid permanent immunity against all variants of measles.
-Now that vaccines provide only short-term immunity, we are at risk of widespread epidemics (pages 578-579).
+The concern is that, under conditions of high vaccination coverage, the measles virus is finding a way to survive.
+In the pre-vaccine era, childhood exposure to wild measles provided protection for the entire population by maintaining solid lifelong immunity against all variants of measles.
+Now that vaccines only provide short-term immunity, we are at risk for widespread epidemics (pages 578-579).